microsoft/Kusto-Query-Language/doc/countoffunction.md

 ---
 title: countof() - Azure Data Explorer
-description: This article describes countof() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the countof() function to count the occurrences of a substring in a string. ms.reviewer: alexans ms.topic: reference ms.date: 11/23/2022
 ---
 # countof()